-What we commonly call identity theft is the use of someone’s personal information to commit fraud – is widespread and on the rise.
+What we commonly call identity theft is the use of someone’s personal information to commit fraud, and unfortunately it is widespread and on the rise.
 In 2018, 450,000 identity theft complaints were logged, and collectively they caused financial losses of $488 million.
 Here are 10 steps to take to protect yourself from identity theft.

 Identity theft can be detrimental no matter your bank account, but it can be especially damaging for a high net worth retirement, because the more money you have, the more you can lose.